Buoy 10 Fishing Charters

 King Salmon Fishing (March-October)

-The East Mooring Basin on the East side of town in Astoria is likely to be one of the places where your Astoria Buoy 10 fishing charter will launch and boat towards the actual buoy.
-Just before King salmon begin their annual migratory run from the brackish Pacific Ocean to the upriver freshwaters of the Columbia River, they must acclimatize their bodies and gills for the transition.
+The Hammond Marina on the West side of town in Astoria is likely to be one of the places where your Astoria Buoy 10 fishing charter will launch.
+It’s the closest Oregon port to the Buoy 10 zone and the ocean.
+Before King Salmon can begin their annual migratory run from the brackish Buoy 10 Pacific Ocean zone to the upriver freshwaters of the Columbia River, they must acclimatize their bodies and gills for the transition.

-As a result, the King salmon stage at Astoria Buoy 10 for several months and feed off of the bait fish and other sources of food while at the buoy.
-The large concentration of the chinook at Astoria Buoy 10 during the March-October fishing season makes the buoy the hottest King salmon fishing spot on the Columbia River and in the entirety of Oregon.
+As a result, the King Salmon stage at Astoria Buoy 10 for several weeks and feed off of the bait fish and other food sources while in the buoy 10 zone.
+They put on a lot of weight during this time.
+Sometimes doubling in size from the previous month.
+The largest concentration of Chinook Salmon ( also known as King Salmon ) is in Astoria Buoy 10 during the month of August.
+Making it the most popular time to fish at Buoy 10.
+This makes August in Astoria Oregon fishing the hottest King and Coho Salmon fishing spot on the Columbia River and in the entirety of Oregon.

-Buoy 10 is usually jam-packed with anglers at the peak of the King salmon season.
-It’s not uncommon to see hundreds of chinook fishers all in the water at the same time.
+Buoy 10 is usually jam-packed with anglers at the peak of the King/Coho Salmon season.
+It’s not uncommon to see hundreds of Chinook fishers all in the water at the same time.
 The rush also means that most of the fishing season will entail half-day and full-day Astoria Buoy 10 charters.

-Anglers hurry to catch the morning and afternoon tides in the fast and furious King salmon action.
-At the climax of the King salmon staging, you can easily land a double or triple hookup of these trophy fish and due to plenty of fish, you will most likely meet your King salmon fishing limit in record time.
+Anglers hurry to catch the morning and afternoon tides in the fast and furious King Salmon action.
+At the climax of the King salmon staging, you can even land a double or triple hookup of these trophy fish.
+On days when The fish are “pushing in” in big schools, you will most likely meet your King Salmon fishing limit in record time.

 The entire Oregon 300-mile coastline from north to south is endowed with lots of crabbing spots, including the various bays that dot the state.
 That means Astoria Buoy 10 and the Columbia River estuary make the cut as two of the best places to go crabbing and clamming in Oregon.

-Spend a day on an Astoria Buoy 10 fishing charter and we guarantee that you’ll have the opportunity to grab yourself the minimum allowable limits of these succulent shellfish on the Buoy 10 fishery.
+Spend a day on an Astoria Buoy 10 fishing charter and we guarantee that you’ll have the opportunity to catch yourself some of these succulent shellfish on the Buoy 10 fishery.
+The best crabbing months are November and December, but late summer can be productive as well.
+On some trips the Hook’em Up Guide Service captains will surprise you with the joy of pulling a few crab pots at the end of your trip.

 You’ll require a shellfish license which is different from an angling or fishing license to harvest crabs in Astoria and on the Columbia River estuary.
 It costs $10 for a local/Oregon resident adult’s shellfish license and also 10 bucks a piece for sport fishers aged between 12-17.
 Crabbing licenses are a bit more expensive for out of state crabbers.